Loading…

 Program Design

 The certification track of the Master of Education in Elementary and Secondary School Counseling (MEC) was designed to prepare school counselor candidates to meet the eligibility requirements for school counselor certification in the State of Delaware.
 The curriculum for the program is designed on a three-tiered system focusing on various competencies and skills.
-Level 1 courses provide content knowledge which establish the foundation for counseling skill development in Level 2 courses.
-Levels 1 and 2 provide the necessary competencies and skills to move to the capstone course and clinical experience at Level 3.
+Level 1 courses provide content knowledge which establishes the foundation for counseling skill development in Level 2 courses.
+Levels 1 and 2 provide the necessary competencies and skills to move to the Capstone course and clinical experience at Level 3.
+Two level 1 courses, and all level 2 and 3 courses are online live (OLL) requiring a three hour virtual meeting weekly on a day or time of the candidates’ choosing.
 Candidates seeking Delaware state certification in school counseling are required to complete 600 hours of supervised fieldwork and 100 hours of practicum work during clinical cohort meetings to satisfy Delaware certification requirements.
-See the program manual for specific clinical requirements.The school counselor certification process, application process, and state’s licensure requirements are the responsibility of the counselor candidate and are between the applicant and the Delaware Department of Education.
-Counselor candidates seeking certification in another state must contact their state department of education for application procedures and eligibility.
-This is the responsibility of the counselor candidate.
+The school counselor certification process, application process, and state’s licensure requirements are the responsibility of the counselor candidate and are between the applicant and the Department of Education for your state.
+Contact your state's Department of Education for application procedures and eligibility.

 Program Requirements

-Completion of the MEC degree includes successful completion of the courses within Levels 1 and 2, the Capstone course, Praxis II (test code 5421 or 5422), two internships, and two seminars.
-Level 1 courses must be completed prior to Level 2; Level 2 courses must be completed prior to Level 3 and within Level 3, the Capstone course must be completed prior to the internships.
-Twenty-one (21) semester credits in counseling theories, human behavior, college and career readiness, school counseling ethics, measurement and accountability, consultation, and working with special needs populations are required in Level 1.
 The minimum passing grade of a C or higher is expected for each Level 1 course; however, a candidate must maintain a cumulative GPA of 3.0 or higher to gain access to Level 2 courses.
 Twelve (12) semester credits in individual counseling, family counseling, and group counseling strategies and techniques are required in Level 2.
-The minimum passing grade of a B or higher is expected for all Level 2 courses.
-A Capstone course worth six (6) credits is required before candidates move into the clinical portion of the program.
-Passing the Praxis II: Professional School Counselor (test code 5421) or Praxis II: School Counselor (test code 5422) is required prior to the completion of the first internship.
-Passing the Praxis II: School Counselor test is a graduation requirement for all students in the Masters in Elementary and Secondary School Counseling certification program even if the student’s respective state does not require the test.
+All level two courses are an OLL format The minimum passing grade of a B or higher is expected for all Level 2 courses.
+A Capstone course (OLL) worth six (6) credits is required before candidates move into the clinical portion of the program and cannot be taken with any other course.

 Twelve (12) semester credits of internships and seminars are required to fulfill the clinical portion of the program.
 The minimum passing grade of a B or higher is required for the Capstone course and all Level 3 clinical courses.
-All degree-seeking candidates in the MEC program are required to demonstrate graduation and program competencies by engaging in a prescribed variety of related counseling activities.
+All degree-seeking candidates in the MEC program are required to demonstrate graduation and program competencies by engaging in a prescribed variety of related counseling activities

 E-Folio